Prospective graduate students

 - Misha Paltsyn (PhD, current), Thesis topic: Strategic planning, implementation and evaluation of conservation programs for snow leopard and Altai argali in the Altai-Sayan Ecoregion.

-- Sahila Kudalkar (MS, current), Thesis topic: Wildlife conservation in Nagaland, India
+- Sahila Kudalkar (MS, current), Thesis topic: Wildlife conservation in northeast India

 - Michael Fishman (MS, current), Thesis topic: Indiana bat conservation